 Providing the body with as many tools as possible significantly increases its chances to eradicate the disease.
 This tactic includes: priming antigen-specific T-cell activation; inducing T-cell expansion, migration and invasion into tumor sites; modifying tumor microenvironments to allow T-cell function and killing; induction of natural killer cells to account for tumor cells that cannot be recognized by T-cells; and overcoming T-cell inhibitory (checkpoint) signals.

-A tumor antibody enhanced therapeutic vaccine (TAEK-VAC) targeting HER2 and brachyury has been generated from the MVA-BN platform.
-A Phase 1/2 open label trial of intravenous administration of the vaccine, was initiated in early 2021 in patients with advanced HER2- and brachyury-expressing cancers.
+A tumor antibody enhanced therapeutic vaccine; TAEK-VAC is a novel immuno-oncology candidate employing our MVA-BN technology.
+A Phase 1/2 open label trial of intravenous administration of the vaccine, was initiated in 2021 in patients with advanced HER2 and brachyury-expressing cancers.
+The first stage of the trial is investigating the safety and tolerability of escalating doses of the vaccine before advancing into stage 2, expected in 2022.